RightAngle Helium Standing Desk Converter Review

 Affixed to the Helium's aluminum column is a mounting bracket that supports any VESA-compatible monitor.
 A heavy base keeps the entire workstation upright and secure on top of your desk.
 The base is dense enough to provide plenty of support for the column and work surface, but measures just 17" x 17.5", so it can work with desks as narrow as 24" deep.

 From an aesthetic standpoint, the Helium's saving grace is its comprehensive cable management system.
 The front face of the top shelf is equipped with six cable pass-through holes, with plenty of space to accommodate all your equipment's cords.
 A vertical cable guide along the back of the mounting column keeps your monitor cords neat and orderly.
-Cable management is too often a low priority for desktop risers, but they're essential for maintaining a tidy work surface and keeping your equipment safe from snagging cords during height adjustment.
+Cable management is too often a low priority for desktop risers, but they are essential for maintaining a tidy work surface and keeping your equipment safe from snagging cords during height adjustment.
 They're especially important the more monitors you work with and the wider your work surface, since presumably you can fit more electronic equipment on top.

 One-Handed Height Adjustment

-The prevailing height-adjustment mechanism for standing desk converters is a gas-assisted or counterbalance system.
+The prevailing height-adjustment mechanism for post-and-base standing desk converters is a gas-assisted or counterbalance system.
 Gas-assisted workstations have greater weight capacities, but require knobs or brakes to keep the work surface in place once you find the height you want.
 Counterbalance workstations adjust quickly and easily, without knobs or brakes, but tend to have lower weight ratings and less stable work surfaces—it's not uncommon for eager typists to gradually, unintentionally move the work surface lower as they type.

 To solve both of these problems, the Helium uses a clever height adjustment method that’s both stable and easy to adjust.
-This uncommon mechanism uses a gas-assisted cylinder to make adjustment easy, but includes a locking mechanism controlled by a Bowden cable, just like the ones that control your bicycle brakes, to keep the work surface stable.
+This uncommon mechanism uses a gas-assisted cylinder to make adjustment easy, but includes a locking mechanism controlled by a Bowen cable, just like the ones that control your bicycle brakes, to keep the work surface stable.
 A hand lever atop the Helium’s work surface just underneath the shelf platform engages the cable, which actuates the cylinder and allows you to change the surface height.
 Releasing the lever halts the flow of air in the cylinder, effectively locking the work surface in place.
 It's far more efficient than fiddling with cumbersome knobs, but still maintains a higher weight rating and greater lift capacity than counterbalance systems.